nus-cs2103-AY1617S2/addressbook-level4/README.md

 * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code example that is **significantly bigger** (around 6 KLoC)than what students usually write in beginner-level SE modules.
 * It leverages on a Java sample application [[AddressBook level 4](https://github.com/se-edu/addressbook-level4)] intended for students learning Software Engineering while using Java as the main programming language.
+* Support for *Build Automation* using Gradle and for *Continuous Integration* using Travis CI.

 #### Site Map
 * [User Guide](docs/UserGuide.md)